planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 The same set of comparators are available in WFS queries.
 For example, to filter for values between a certain range, see the WFS_getFeatureBetween-1.1.xml template:

-This returns a number of medium-sized states, among them: Illinois, Kentucky, and Virginia.
+This returns a number of medium-sized states, among them: Pennsylvania, Kentucky, and Virginia.

 --------------------------------------------------